YuhanL1n/CSCI5828/homework01.md

     software to support opening a .jpg file yesterday.
 Then, they suddenly change their mind and ask for this new feature.

-2. Define the term accidental difficulties as it is used by Brooks.
+**2. Define the term accidental difficulties as it is used by Brooks.
- Provide background and context with your answer and at least one example of an accidental difficulty.
+ Provide background and context with your answer and at least one example of an accidental difficulty.**

     Accidental difficulties are those difficulties related to the production of software.
 Accidental difficulties may differ